A Garden For Generations

 A Charitable Lead Trust is an excellent way to transfer assets to heirs at a reduced transfer tax rate.
 With this type of trust, the Garden is the recipient of the income stream from the trust for a specified term after which the trust assets pass to the remainder beneficiary, most often the heirs.

 Cleveland Botanical Garden honors those who have made gifts through bequests, trusts and other planned gifts with membership in the Perennial Society.
 The generosity of each Perennial Society member ensures the continued vitality and growth of the Garden from one generation to the next.
 They make an extraordinary, living gift to loved ones, future guests and to our community.
 If you have named Cleveland Botanical Garden in your plans, you are already a member of the Perennial Society!

 Some of our friends name Cleveland Botanical Garden in their plans and never let us thank them for their invaluable support.
 If you have included Cleveland Botanical Garden in your plans, we hope that you will share this information with us so that we may celebrate your gift in your lifetime.
 Should you choose to remain anonymous we will respect those wishes.
 Details of your gift remain confidential.

 For more information

 If you are considering a legacy gift, please consult your estate attorney and tax preparer to determine the best way to realize your philanthropic goals.
-If you have already included Cleveland Botanical Garden in your estate plans, please let us know by contacting Marie Monago, vice president of development, at (216) 707-2805 or firstname.lastname@example.org.
+If you have already included Cleveland Botanical Garden in your estate plans, please let us know by contacting Alicia Soss, director of planned giving, at (440) 602-3848 or firstname.lastname@example.org.